Revenue Maximization Under Sequential Price Competition Via The Estimation Of s-Concave Demand Functions

-\begin{proposition}[Constraints for \ensuremath{s}-concave transformations] Suppose that $\psi_0$ is $s$-concave, that is $\psi_0 = h_s \circ \psi_0$ for some $s\neq 1$, where $h_s = d_s^{-1}$ as defined in \cref{eq:def-d_s-and-inverse}.
+\begin{proposition}[Constraints for \ensuremath{s}-concave transformations] Suppose that $\psi_0$ is $s$-concave, that is $\psi_0 = h_s \circ \psi_0$ for some $s\neq 1$, where $h_s = d_s^{-1}$ as defined in \eqref{eq:def-d_s-and-inverse}.
 Then

-\end{proposition} By Weierstrass' theorem, a solution of \cref{eq:min_F_hat_epsilon} exists, but might not be unique.
-Let $\widehat{\psi}_n \triangleq h \circ \widehat{\phi}_n$ be a solution of \cref{eq:min_F_hat_epsilon}.
-We consider a triangular scheme of observations $U_i=U_{n, i}$ and $Y_i=Y_{n, i}$ but suppress the additional subscript $n$ for notation simplicity.
+\end{proposition} We now establish the assumptions to guarantee the convergence of the estimator defined in \cref{eq:min_F_hat_epsilon}.
+We consider a triangular scheme of observations $U_i=U_{n, i}$ and $Y_i=Y_{n, i}$ but suppress the additional subscript $n$ for notational simplicity.
 Let $\mathscr{M}_n$ be the empirical distribution of the design points $U_i$, i.e.

 We analyze the asymptotic behavior of $\widehat{\psi}_n$ on a fixed compact interval under certain conditions on $\mathscr{M}$, the probability measure of the design points, and the errors